Sports Betting in New York

 It was the Supreme Court’s May 2018 decision to overturn the 1992 ‘prohibition against sports gambling act’ which paved the way for Delaware and New Jersey to legalize fixed-odds sports betting in their states just a month later.
 And New York sports betting would like to be the fourth US state to offer legal sports wagering, joining them and Nevada which has always been allowed to take sports bets.

 With neighbouring state New Jersey and nearby Delaware accepting bets within their casino and racinos (racetracks which also feature a casino), New York officials are keen to not be left behind.
 And in 2013 they did lay down a lot of groundwork to allow people to bet legally in New York State in the event the ‘prohibition against sports gambling act’ would be repealed.

 State legislators moved to enact a New York sports betting law that would have allowed it’s four upstate casinos to take sports bets as soon as the federal law was overturned.
 But that law is in need of an upgrade if New York is to compete with its neighbours.
-Notably it does not authorise online gambling in the state and it contains very few anti corruption protections.
+Notably, it does not authorize online gambling in the state and it contains very few anti-corruption protections.

 How do I place a bet in New York – and where?

 Once the go-ahead is given it is inevitable New York’s two thoroughbred racecourses – Belmont Park and Aqueduct – will be given the all clear to accept sports bets.
 Likewise its racinos including The Fairgrounds, Saratoga, Yonkers and Monticello.
 Then, of course, there are the casinos headed by Del Largo, Tioga Downs, Rivers Casino and numerous others.

 But the jewel in the crown for betting legally in New York is mobile and online wagering.
 This is where the bulk of the state’s turnover will happen and where the majority of income for the state will ultimately come from.